Domestic Violence Complaint Process Union County NJ

 What Happens During the Domestic Violence Hearing in NJ?

 During the final domestic violence hearing, the victim will again describe for the judge the predicate act and any prior experiences of domestic violence at the hands of the accused aggressor.
 Again, other witnesses may also testify.
 At the final hearing the accused is also offered an opportunity to testify.
 While they have the legal right to remain silent so as to not self-incriminate, utilized especially in the case that one or more charges filed against them are criminal, they may choose to testify as to the events of the predicate act and accusations of past violence.

 If the result of the hearing is that a Final Restraining Order, a FRO, is filed, the accused will be legally barred from contacting the victim at home or work.
 Additionally, an accused against whom a FRO is filed risks suspension or revocation of any New Jersey professional license they may hold is legally barred from operating a firearm and is entered into a database of domestic violence offenders.

 Alternately, an accused may be issued a Civil Restraint in lieu of a FRO, in which they may not be allowed to contact the other at home or at work, though authorities are not legally required to respond should its parameters be broken.
 In this case, the victim would need to file another domestic violence complaint and FRO.

 Contact our Linden, NJ Criminal Defense and Family Law Attorneys Today

 It is important to have an experienced attorney who can guide you through the legal process and is familiar with the nuances of courtroom procedures defenses, and strategies.

-If you or someone you love has been charged with domestic violence or another criminal offense in Linden, Rahway, Clark, Roselle and throughout Union County NJ, contact us at the law offices of Attorney Edward S. Cooper today at (908) 481-4625 for a free consultation.
+If you or someone you love has been charged with domestic violence or another criminal offense in Linden, Rahway, Clark, Roselle, and throughout Union County NJ, contact us at the law offices of Attorney Edward S. Cooper today at (908) 481-4625 for a consultation.